-It’s no secret that grow and learn work environments are the most productive and efficient because employees truly love their jobs.
+It’s no secret that grows and learning work environments are the most productive and efficient because employees truly love their jobs.
 The simple reason for this is employees don’t consider their jobs as some sort of burden.
 They get beautifully tuned to their work.

 Small businesses, in particular, struggle to build an environment that their employees love to work in.